sarahdrew/piano/notesfordev.md

 If I was going to improve this app I would:
 - Loop through the JSX in Piano.js to create the piano keys in cleaner, more effient code, rather repeating nearly the same JSX multiple times.
 - Add more functionality in the textbox.
 Currently an alert is thrown if the user has not written in a comma delimited string.
 I would add a text transformation and transforming the input so that, as long as the input is the keys on the piano, the piano can still play, regardless of input format.
+- Add comprehensive a11y to React
+- Refactor testing to be more robust.
+Currently there are three test suites that all pass.
+More testing can be added to check more functionality of the components